Vocare’

 At Julie’s and my wedding we had four fiddlers stand around her on the alter and we all played a Scandinavian waltz, Helsa Dem Dar Hemma.
 Kevin McMullin, Bill Hinkley, Mary Dushane and I.

 After the Duluth last gig, Kevin asked me “How does it feel to be finished with us?”
 I answered, “relieved” Not the answer he was expecting as I looked at his face.
 Now I stay at home more and helped raise our two sons.
 Home schooling and all the neat books by Dr. Suess and lots of Veggie Tales.
 It worked, Julie did most of the education work as she has a Masters degree in those sorts of things.
-At this writing I am now working with my oldest son, Bjorn, as his assistant media director at Eagle Brook Church in Minnesota.
+At this writing I was working with my oldest son, Bjorn, as his assistant media director at Eagle Brook Church in Minnesota I started out on the prayer team and moved to production as a camera operator.
+Tripod only, the hand helds are ‘somewhat’ heavy for me!
 My youngest son, Soren. is the drummer in a worship band for the Riders for the Son motorcycle group.
 Julie is now a Bible study leader with members throughout the world on the internet.

 It can be hard to stand for our faith.
 When I remember that time again with the Ducks, I pray for them.
 Often.
 I was replaced with another guitarist, but he was not a rhythm monster.
 They went on for a while and quietly disbanded.
-It was not the same for them and I do miss it.
+It was not the same for them either and I do miss it.
 There was a lot of love among us.

 I went on to play with a few worship bands and led worship at several church gatherings.
 My family began a house of worship in a local town and we had wonderful times singing, playing and writing songs.
 It lasted for almost 4 years.

-These days, at 80, I have not been playing out anymore.
+These days, at 81, I have not been playing out anymore.
 I miss it but am now writing about our Lord; a lot.
 Almost 400 columns now and also write for my web site.
 Another newspaper near Lake Superior, The Bottom Line News and Views welcomes my writing.
 It feels good and right and continues to grow my prayer life.
-I still play music at home now and then, not ensemble, even learning on the keyboard.
-That feels good and right too.
-It’s pretty good, Jack Gator Scribe
+This is what I have been set to.
+Write about real things and always praise the Lord within the stories.
+After all, He did save my life by speaking to me and how many things have happened afterwards I cannot list them all.
+He likes to have fun with me and I like it too.

 Why Do We Pray to our Lord